 PUBG guides list

-- PUBG best weapons– A complete breakdown of all the weapons in PUBG.
+- PUBG guns & weapons– A complete breakdown of all the weapons in PUBG.

 - PUBG Erangel – Master the original map with the enclosed tips and drop zones.

 - PUBG Miramar – Dominate in the desert map with the best locations for loot.

 - PUBG Sanhok – Tips and tricks for surviving the cosiest battle royale map yet.

 - PUBG Vikendi – Best places to drop and tips for not getting iced.

 - Picking the right landing zone in PUBG

 - Understanding ‘The Blue’ in PUBG, why it hates you

 It’s easy to get bogged down by the overwhelming selection of items you can find suspiciously sprawled out across the evacuated homesteads of PUBG.
 Like a gunrunner’s Funko Pop collection, there seems to be a never ending supply of weapon attachments, ammo types, and miscellaneous tat just waiting to be liberated by your pilfering hands.
 Unfortunately space is at a premium, and whilst you can get bigger backpacks to help you hoard a collection of unnecessary optics and quick draw magazines, knowing what to pocket and what to ignore can make the process of trawling for loot much quicker.